Estimating Extreme Value Index by Subsampling for Massive Datasets with Heavy-Tailed Distributions

-To fulfill this theoretical gap, we develop a subsample-based methodology in this work.
-Here the subsample is a subset of the entire dataset.
-It is obtained by simple random sampling with replacement.
-The subsample size should be much smaller than the whole sample size so that it can be read into memory as a whole.
-For an accurate estimation, subsamples should be randomly replicated many times.
+In this paper, we develop a subsample-based methodology to estimate the extreme value index.
+The general idea is to draw random subsamples with replacement from the entire dataset such that the subsamples can be loaded into the memory as a whole.
+To obtain a more accurate estimation, subsampling can be performed for multiple times.
 With the help of subsamples, the classical peaks over threshold (POT) method \citep{davison1990models} is carefully studied.
-The main idea of the POT method is only to retain the observations whose values exceed a high threshold for estimation.
-Based on these observations, an approximate maximum likelihood estimator for the extreme value index can be computed for each subsample.
+Accordingly, an approximate maximum likelihood estimator for the extreme value index can be computed for each subsample.
 Next, estimators obtained from different subsamples are averaged together so that a more powerful estimator can be constructed.
 We refer to the final estimator as the averaged maximum likelihood (AML) estimator.
 The consistency and the asymptotic normality of our new estimator are also established.
-Based on the AML estimator, we are able to estimate extreme quantiles for the underlying data distribution consistently.
-As a result, the quantile estimator with a pre-specified high quantile level can be served as the upper bound to detect outliers.
+Based on the AML estimator, we are able to estimate high-level quantiles for the underlying data distribution consistently.

+It is noteworthy that although multiple subsamples are involved in our approach, the number of subsamples can be relatively small if the execution efficiency is the major concern (which is often the case in real applications).
+Therefore, the overall amount of data points included in all subsamples is still much smaller compared to the whole dataset.
+This leads to a significant reduction in computation and data loading overhead.
+In fact, as we will elaborate in Sections 2 and 3, the number of subsamples is allowed to be varied within a wide range.
+Its value can be determined according to several factors including the whole dataset size, the memory capacity, expected statistical accuracy and time budgets.
+Consequently, the tuning parameter selection in our method is more practical and flexible for massive data analysis.

 The rest of this paper is organized as follows.
 Section 2 introduces an averaged maximum likelihood method and investigates its asymptotic properties.
 Numerical studies are given in Section 3.
-Both simulation experiments and a real airline dataset analysis are included.
-Finally, the paper is concluded with a brief discussion in Section 4.
-All the proofs, together with additional lemmas, are deferred to the appendices.
+A real airline dataset analysis is included in Section 4.
+Finally, the paper is concluded with a brief discussion in Section 5.
+All the proofs, together with additional lemmas, are deferred to the Appendix.

 \csection{THE METHODOLOGY} \csubsection{Averaged Maximum Likelihood Estimation}